enviroresearchgroup/erg/z-chi-current-efforts.md

 employment, and community engagement across Chicago.
-By offering low prices for these lots with additional support for construction assistance and reduction of fees associated with buying or selling properties, these programs give smaller developers opportunities while also creating affordable homes and community spaces for Chicago residents By Alethea Oakley, Policy Team
+By offering low prices for these lots with additional support for construction assistance and reduction of fees associated with buying or selling properties, these programs give smaller developers opportunities while also creating affordable homes and community spaces for Chicago residents.

+By Alethea Oakley, Policy Team

 Citations